Call us with any questions at 954-356-0450

 A Chapter 11 reorganization is available to individuals and businesses.
 Due to the higher court fees, reporting requirements and legal fees involved in a Chapter 11, it is only used by individuals with combined debts of over $1,000,000.00.
 However, it may provide individuals and businesses with an opportunity to reorganize their debts and make arrangements to pay all or a portion of the debts, or sell the business, while obtaining protection from creditors.
 A small business Chapter 11 is now also available.

 We can give you the information you need to know about filing bankruptcy.
 We have been representing individuals and businesses in bankruptcy matters for over 30 years.
 Please call us with your questions at 954-356-0450 or email us.

 The Federal Courts remain open for bankruptcy filings.
-Meetings of creditors have been suspended temporarily.
+Meetings of creditors are now conducted by phone.
 Hearings continue to take place by telephone.

 We will update this page regularly to keep our clients informed.

 Phone: (954) 356-0450